Here we answer some frequently asked questions about investment and stockholding in ICTSI.

 What is the maturity profile of ICTSI's loans?

 Long term loans comprise of 94% of total loans.
-Of the USD2.03 billion long term loans, 2% will be due in 2024, 21% will be due in 2024, 13% will be due in 2026 and 64% will be due in 2027 onwards.
+Of the USD2.47 billion long term loans, 17% will be due in 2025, 10% will be due in 2026 and 73% will be due in 2027 onwards.

 What is ICTSI's total debt mix in terms of floating and fixed interest rates?